 Queen Boudica, 30 AD - 61 AD

-Made using fairtrade 18 carat yellow gold, this ring has been inspired by one of Britain's much loved historical queens.
+Made using fairtrade 18 carat yellow gold, and designed by Yasmin Everley, this ring has been inspired by one of Britain's much loved historical queens.
 Queen Boudica, empress of the Iceni tribe in the South East of England, managed to unite the warring tribes of Briton and led them in to battle with the Roman Empire between AD 60 and AD 61, almost forcing the Romans to leave England.
 Roman writer Cassius Dio described her as; “very tall.
 Her eyes seemed to stab you.
 Her voice was harsh and loud.
 Her thick, reddish-brown hair flung down below her waist.
 She always wore a great golden torc around her neck and a flowing tartan cloak fastened with a brooch.”
 She died in AD 61, believed to have poisoned herself.

 This 18 carat yellow gold ring has been delicately carved with a moon and star emblem on the band, similar to what was depicted on the Iceni warriors' armour and other valuable items at the time.
 The four claw setting is designed to look like Boudica's crown, shown on the statue commissioned by Prince Albert which stands outside the Houses of Parliament.